-For this tutorial I decided I wanted to recreate the helmet from the latest Batman movie, a quick search on Thingiverse brought up the perfect result, You can download the file for yourself HERE.
+For this tutorial I decided I wanted to recreate the helmet from the latest Batman movie, so I’m going to make a Metal finish on my print. a quick search on Thingiverse brought up the perfect result, You can download the file for yourself HERE.

 A list of the materials used in this tutorial: